lordvault/Actual-Budget-Rest-API/README.md

 GENERATE_UNIC_ID = Boolean, this generates an unique id for each transaction. https://actualbudget.org/docs/api/reference#transaction they mention "Transactions with the same imported_id will never be added more than once.".
 But anyways 2 transaction with different imported_id, are not created twice.
 (NOT WORKING)

 TZ = Your timezone, ie America/Bogota.
-Review your Actual server has the same timezone.
+Your Actual server should have the same timezone.